Most interesting landmarks of Papua New Guinea

 Other monuments of culture and etnography

-- Agaiambo Swamp – Northern Province.
-Large swamp, last refuge of uncontacted pygmy people with very short legs, most likely extinct by now.
+- Agaiambo Swamp – Oro Province.
+Large swamp, last refuge of unusual people with very short legs, most likely extinct by now.

 - National Parliament House – National Capital District.
 Building with unique architecture, merges modern architecture and Papuan traditional house of spirits.
 Built in 1984.